 Con: Poor Flavor

 For many people starting on a low-sodium diet, the sudden absence of seasoning can make many foods seem terribly bland.
 Over time, tastes can be modified and the subtler flavors of low-sodium foods may be better appreciated.
-Substituting salt-free seasonings may also prove effective.
+Substitute salt-free seasonings may also prove effective.

 Pro: Low-Sodium Literature Abounds